Just starting out in CRE? We asked four industry veterans to share the advice they’d give their younger selves.

 No matter what area of the industry you choose to pursue, failure is inevitable.
 It’s how you handle that failure, however, that sets successful people apart from the pack.
 “Failures don’t break a career,” says Ken Ashley, Executive Director at Cushman and Wakefield.
 “Fail up — make sure the ‘nos’ are leading to a ‘yes,’” he says.
 Nobody is immune to making mistakes — what matters more is how you learn from them.

 Looking for up-to-date, comprehensive commercial real estate data?
 Reonomy offers CRE professionals real-time access to the data points and commercial real estate analytics they need to grow their business — from debt and sales history to zoning and building owner information.
-Join the waitlist for Reonomy National today.
+Start a free trial of Reonomy National today.